Upper School

 The result?
 They enter college fluent in these habits and with a mindset that leads to success.

-Linder’s block schedule replaces the traditional “fire hose” model of education with a more sustainable, student-centered approach.
-Instead of 8 short classes per day, students have 3-4 longer blocks—allowing for deeper focus, fewer transitions, and more engaging, hands-on project-based work.
+Linder’s student-centered block schedule provides an alternative to the more traditional “fire hose” model of middle and high school education.
+Instead of eight shorter classes per day, students have five longer blocks—allowing for deeper focus, fewer transitions, and more engaging, hands-on project-based work.
 Semester-long courses offer flexibility—students can take Part I then Part II, or switch subjects entirely.

 Built-in breaks create space for students.
 Whether they choose an early-morning swim, mid-morning study session, or afternoon art project, students have the space to experiment with what’s best for them.
 They learn to regulate, reset, and refocus.